Chartwell, Gauteng

 Chartwell Agricultural Holdings is a rural settlement in Gauteng, South Africa.
-It is located in the former Region 1 and Region 5.
+It is located in Region A of the City of Johannesburg Metropolitan Municipality.
 Chartwell is mainly an agricultural suburb made up of small holdings.
 Chartwell AH is bisected by Cedar Avenue, which runs on the line of Sixth Road, Chartwell.
 This effectively divides Chartwell into North and South sections, known as Chartwell North Estates (CNE) and Chartwell Country Estates (CCE), respectively.

 Farmall, a suburb of Chartwell AH, is also known as Chartwell West.